HOPLAB-LBP/hoplab-wiki/docs/research/index.md

 **TODO**: [Klara] Add context for the stuff on OSF and Github (touch on topics as open science, reproducibility)

 **TODO**: [Klara] Add (general) info on how to store your data (eg BIDS)

-**TODO**: [Klara] Add info on how to set-up an experiment, how to find study subjects, how to reimburse them, etc.